defi-wonderland/aztec-patterns/patterns/add-homomorphic/README.md

 # Additive homomorphic encryption

   This demonstrate the use of additive homomorphic encryption using exponential ElGamal (credit to Bank of BabyJubjub).

+  Having a public encrypted value is, for instance, relevant for value frequently updated (avoiding repetitive note creation/nullification) and for which having a privacy leak to some degree isn't too detrimental (as a public value changes, one can trace back which address has been updating this variable, but cannot know what the exact change was).

   A detailed description of the ElGamal algorithm can be found [here](https://en.wikipedia.org/wiki/ElGamal_encryption) as well as as the additive homormophic property of its exponential variant [here](https://crypto.stackexchange.com/q/3626)